ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 In our demo scenario, we can continuously refresh the page to generate more load and more Meeseeks in the logs, but we can also use a script for that.
 In the root of the demo repository, a script called `randomload.sh` can be used to generate calls to the PROD ingress endpoint at a random interval.
 The script uses [HTTPie](https://httpie.org/) to make calls, but you can also replace it with `curl` commands.
-Also make sure you change the IP address in your forked repository's file.
+Also, make sure you change the IP address in your forked repository's file.

 ### Success